Contrastive Conformal Sets: Reproducibility Details

-\paragraph{Data Splitting and Calibration.} To learn the conformal metric sets, we utilize a random 50\% subset of the CIFAR-100 training split and a 10\% subset of the ImageNet-100 training split.
-For the conformal calibration phase (i.e., determining the quantile threshold $\hqalpha$), we use 50\% of the validation/test splits, reserving the remaining 50\% strictly for final evaluation.
-For all variants of our method, we sample $k=20$ positive and $k=20$ negative instances from the same class and different classes, respectively, adhering to the supervised setting.
+\paragraph{Data Splitting and Calibration.} To learn the conformal sets, we utilize a random 20\% subset of the CIFAR100 and ImageNet100 training split, while using the full labeled training split for STL10, although we do not use the label information (this split consists of only 5000 images, therefore it is already a small training split).
+For the conformal calibration phase (i.e., determining the quantile threshold $\hqalpha$), we use 50\% of the validation/test splits, reserving the remaining 50\% (disjoint) strictly for final evaluation.
+For all variants of our method, we sample $k$ positive augmented samples and $k$ negative samples from batch instances ($k=50$ for CIFAR100 and $k=20$ for STL10 and ImageNet100), adhering to the unsupervised setting.
 The conformal miscoverage tolerance is fixed at $\alpha = 0.05$ across all experiments, following standard practice.

-\paragraph{Optimization and Hyperparameters.} We train the metric sets using Stochastic Gradient Descent (SGD) with a learning rate of $0.1$, a momentum of $0.9$, and a weight decay of $5 \times 10^{-4}$, annealed using a \texttt{CosineAnnealingLR} scheduler.
+\paragraph{Optimization and Hyperparameters.} We train the conformal sets using Stochastic Gradient Descent (SGD) with a learning rate of $0.1$ for all three datasets, a momentum of $0.9$, and a weight decay of $5 \times 10^{-4}$, annealed using a \texttt{CosineAnnealingLR} scheduler.
 The batch size is set to 256.
 To stabilize training, gradients are clipped at a maximum norm of $1.0$, and the sigmoid temperature for the negative exclusion loss is fixed at $7.0$.
-When the InfoNCE loss is excluded, the metric sets are optimized for 30 epochs.
-When the InfoNCE loss is included, we train for a total of 50 epochs, alternating between updating the metric sets and the model weights.
-To preserve the pretrained representations, we restrict the model updates strictly to the penultimate layer's weights.
-For methods incorporating volume regularization (Neg+Vol), the balancing weight is set to $\lambda = 0.05$ while the constant before the negative objective remains $1.0$.
+We train all variants for 150 epochs.
+When InfoNCE is used, we restrict the model updates to an additional fully connected layer with the same feature dimension.
+For methods incorporating volume regularization (Neg,Vol), the balancing weight is set to $\lambda = 0.001$, with the negative objective weighted by $1-\lambda$ as in \cref{eq:optimization-problem-max-neg-min-vol}.
 The InfoNCE weight is $\lambda_{\mathrm{InfoNCE}} = 1.0$, with the InfoNCE temperature fixed at $\tau = 0.1$.
-Regardless of the specific optimization objective, we always checkpoint and evaluate the model that achieves the highest negative exclusion rate on the training split.
+The exponents $p$ are clamped to $[0.1, 10]$ and the scales $m$ from below at $10^{-3}$, as mentioned under \cref{rem:regularize}.
+Regardless of the specific optimization objective, we always checkpoint and evaluate the model that achieves the highest negative exclusion rate on the validation split, with early stopping if no improvement on the negative exclusion rate is observed for 8 consecutive epochs.
+The positive and negative sampling is performed only once in each seed and fixed during training.